mongodb/genny/docs/using.md

 If your configuration wants to use logic, ifs, or anything beyond simple or existing commands in a loop, then consider writing your own Actor.
 It doesn't need to be super general or even super well-tested or refactored.
 Genny is open to submissions and you own whatever Actor you write.
 No need to loop TIPS in to your custom actor's PR unless you'd just like a second look.

+## Creating a Python Actor

+Python actors are useful for two cases: 1.
+Adding some form of test orchestration not currently supported by DSI and 2.
+For prototyping support for some new feature.
+For the second case we encourage you to rewrite your Python actor in C++ if the prototype is successful.
+We particularly discourage the use of the Python actor for cases in which the actor performance itself is important (e.g., measuring anything that is expected to take milliseconds to complete).

+Note that using Python actors isn't recommended at the current time due to the experimental nature of the feature.
+If you have a use-case where you think that a Python actor could be useful, please reach out to the performance team.
+See [example_actor.py](../src/cast_python/src/example_actor.py) for an example of how to write a Python actor and [mongosync_actor.py](../src/cast_python/src/mongosync_actor.py) for an example of a Python actor that is currently used in a real performance workload.

+When adding a Python actor, please add a suite of unit tests in (../src/cast_python/test/test_mongosync_actor.py) to ensure that Python version upgrades in the genny toolchain don't break the actor.
+Python actor unit tests can be run with `./run-genny self-test` and the code can be linted with `./run-genny lint-python`.

 <a id="org3aaae9e"></a>